BritishMachineVisionAssociation/BMVC2021/meetings/02-20-deep-learning-in-3d.md

 - **Alex Kendall**, University of Cambridge, Wayve

 ## Meeting Report
+After the meeting the organisers prepare a short summary of the meeting.
 The report is available [here]({{ site.baseurl }}{% link assets/events/bmvameetingreport-20thfeb2019v2.pdf %}).

+## Videos of Talks
+On our BMVA youtube channel there are recorded talks of the slides and speaker from the day [here](https://www.youtube.com/playlist?list=PLW8VWHVjepItfaJ0UInXegIDJPkxp05Te)
+<iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLW8VWHVjepItfaJ0UInXegIDJPkxp05Te" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Programme